-Source file avr\src\lib\system.c Description Standard C library function that executes commands.
-C-SPY debug action Notifies the C-SPY debugger that system has been called and then returns -1 .
-Default implementation If you need to use the system function, you must implement it yourself.
-The system function available in the library returns 0 if a null pointer is passed to it to indicate that there is no command processor; otherwise it returns -1 to indicate failure.
+Source file avr\src\lib\system.c

+Description Standard C library function that executes commands.

+C-SPY debug action Notifies the C-SPY debugger that system has been called and then returns -1.

+function available in the library returns 0 if a null pointer is passed to it to indicate that there is no command processor; otherwise it returns -1 to indicate failure.
 If this is not the functionality that you require, you can implement your own version.
 This does not require that you rebuild the library.
-See also Briefly about retargeting, page 102.

-time32, time64
+\\time32, \\time64

+Source file avr\src\lib\time.c

+avr\src\lib\time64.c

-Source file avr\src\lib\time.c avr\src\lib\time64.c Description Low-level functions that return the current calendar time.
+Description Low-level functions that return the current calendar time.

 C-SPY debug action Returns the time on the host computer.

 Default implementation Returns -1 to indicate that calendar time is not available.
-See also Briefly about retargeting, page 102.

-write
+\\write

 Source file avr\src\lib\write.c

-Description Low-level function that writes to stdout, stderr, or a file.
+Low-level function that writes to stdout, stderr, or a file.

-C-SPY debug action Directs stdout and stderr to the Terminal I/O window.
+C-SPY debug action

+Directs stdout and stderr to the Terminal I/O window.
 All other files will write to the associated host file.

-Default implementation None.
+Default implementation

+None.

-Example The code in this example uses memory-mapped I/O to write to an LCD display, whose port is assumed to be located at address 40:
+The code in this example uses memory-mapped I/O to write to an LCD display, whose port is assumed to be located at address 40:

+'''

-#include <stddef.h></stddef.h>
+#include <stddef.h>

 no_init volatile unsigned char lcdIO @ 40;

-size_twrite(int handle,
+size t write(int handle,

+const unsigned char buf,

+size_t bufSize)

-{ size_t nChars = 0;
+size_t nChars = 0;

-/ Check for the command to flush all handles / if (handle == -1) { return 0; }
+/ Check for the command to flush all handles /

+if (handle == -1)

+return 0;

-/ Check for stdout and stderr (only necessary if FILE descriptors are enabled.) / if (handle != 1 && handle != 2) { return -1; }
+/ Check for stdout and stderr

+(only necessary if FILE descriptors are enabled.) /

+if (handle != 1 && handle != 2)

+return -1;

-for (/ Empty /; bufSize > 0;bufSize) { lcdI0 = buf; ++buf; ++nChars; } return nChars;
+for (/ Empty /; bufSize > 0; --bufSize)

+lcdI0 = buf;

+++buf;

+++nChars;

 }

+return nChars;

+}

+'''